ehmatthes/py-bugger/docs/quick_start/index.md

 $ pip install python-bugger
 ```

+!!! note

+    The package name is `python-bugger`, because `py-bugger` was unavailable on PyPI.

 ## Introducing a bug into a project

 If you don't specify a target directory or file, `py-bugger` will look at all *.py* files in the current directory before deciding where to insert a bug.
 If the directory is a Git repository, it will follow the rules in *.gitignore*.
 It will also avoid introducing bugs into test directories and virtual environments that follow familiar naming patterns.